|

 view of the M&I Manual shows a dished washer at the end of the main

-shaft, which in many cases is missing in many actual gearboxes, and
+shaft, which in many cases is missing in actual gearboxes, and

 the same exploded view does not give the Main Gear Wheel Sleeve